yangyusong/elatank/readme.md

-play the tank game.make sure you have zhe ela wallet. https://yangyusong.github.io/elatank/index.html
+play the tank game.make sure you have the ela wallet.

+https://yangyusong.github.io/elatank/index.html